photoprism/photoprism/podman-systemd/README.md

 systemctl --user enable --now pod-photoprism.service
 ```

-let's try to access the the webserver on the command line
+let's try to access the webserver on the command line

 ```shell
 curl http://localhost:2342